Apollo-Level2-Web-Dev/l2-b1-assignment-9-frontend/README.md

 ## Assignment Submission

-Your final submission should include:
+Your final submission should include the following:

-1. Source code (GitHub Repository link of frontend and backend).
+1. Source code (provide a GitHub Repository link for the responsive frontend developed).
-2. Live site link.
+2. A live site link that allows reviewers to interact with the responsive frontend of the dynamic platform on both desktop and mobile devices.
-3. A recorded video providing an overview of your project within 2-5 minutes.
+3. A recorded video (2-5 minutes) showcasing the key features and functionalities of your responsive frontend developed. ( any screen video recorder application or chrome extension. )

 [ Note: Must submit your complete website.
 Incomplete assignments will not be accepted. ]